jarmandomtz/examples-terraform-repo/11ELB-and-SSL-using-aws_console/README.md

     Procol-Port: HTTPS-443
     Default action: Forward to "break-the-monolith"
     Default SSL Certificate: From ACM - Select created certificate

+### ALB vs NLB
+NLB is designed to handle tens of millions of request per second while maintaining high througput at ultra-low latency, with no effort on the customer's part.
+As a result, no pre-warm is needed.

+ALB instead follows the same rules as CLB.

+NLB doesn't require pre-warming.
+However, CLB and ALB still need it.

 ## Test app on security URL